Select an area on the map to explore ...

 Responsible Business demands purposeful leaders to drive leadership at every level across the business in order to:

-◾Understand where a business is able to have most impact by identifying those material issues that are of greatest importance to both commercial success and key stakeholders and the long-term benefit to society
+◾Understand where a business is able to have the most impact by identifying those material issues that are of greatest importance to both commercial success and key stakeholders and the long-term benefit to society

 ◾Understand how to take advantage of the opportunities brought by digital innovation (e.g. more efficient use of resources, access to new markets) as well as manage the unintended consequences (e.g. cybersecurity, access to jobs, inequality)